 How will the school prepare and support my child when joining the school and transferring to a new school?

-Children and their parents are invited to several ‘Songs and Rhymes’ sessions before starting school.
+Children and their parents are invited to several ‘Stay and Play’ sessions before starting school.
 Each child has a Home Visit from the Reception Teacher..

 Information from pre-schools is sought.

 Part time attendance is arranged for some children starting school if deemed appropriate

 Children transferring in and out of the school are encouraged to have a ‘Taster Day’ prior to starting.

 Due to the location of the local secondary schools, children from St Lawrence regularly use their facilities and therefore become familiar with the secondary schools long before starting there as a Year 7.

 Year 6 children attend taster days at the local secondary schools.